selfishprimate/gerillass/CONTRIBUTING.md

 **The future contributor of Gerillass,**

-I hope you'll find it very easy to contribute to the project.
-My advice for you to check out the code in the "scss" folder first.
-I think you'll understand the logic behind the structure soon!
+I hope you'll find it quite simple to contribute to the project.
+I encourage you to check out the code in the "scss" folder first so that I think you'll understand the logic behind the structure.

 If you don't somehow, you have to read the details below line-by-line, unfortunately.